kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-12-21-gulp-tutorial-15-performance-improvements-webp-gzip.markdown

 {% endaside %}

 ## Gzip text files
-Many servers compress files by default with Gzip before sending them to the server.
-But it is always good to pre-gzip the files because it will be faster, as the server doesn’t need to compress the file on every request, the server will need less CPU and the compression rate will be much better with pre-gzipped files, because most servers don’t use the maximum compression rate.
+Many servers compress files by default with Gzip before sending them to the browser.
+But it is always good to pre-gzip the files because it will be faster, as the server doesn’t need to compress the file on every request, it will need less CPU and the compression rate will be much higher with pre-gzipped files, because most servers don’t use the maximum compression rate.

 First I install the Gulp.js module: